Ela Minus: one-woman electronic orchestra making techno-pop to soundtrack a rebellion | NME

 This Autumn she’ll have the chance to gain thousands more fans when she opens for musical heroes Caribou in the US.
 “I can’t even tell you how excited I am,” she gushes, having had her mind blown seeing them support Radiohead.
 “These shows mean so much to me because they’re the reason I resonate with electronic music so deeply; they made me believe I could do it.”
 Though Ela never believed she could make a career out of being a solo artist, now is her time to truly shake up the dancefloor.

 Ela Minus’ new single ‘they told us it was hard but they were wrong’ is out now.
-Her debut album ‘Acts Of Rebellion’ is out later this year on Domino.
+Her debut album is out later this year on Domino